 “I have a deep respect for people who start out like us.
 Home bakers.
 Some of us make very interesting things.
 We break the convention.
 Because why, we’re not trained in school.
 We do crazy things.” – Corina

-If you’re curious about Whipped Cakes and want to try their uniquely Malaysian creations, check them out at Whippedcakes.net or email them at email@example.com.
+If you’re curious about Whipped Cakes and want to try their uniquely Malaysian creations, they are available to order from Whippedcakes.net .
+Have your cakes delivered right to your doorstep.
+You can also email them at email@example.com.